kerryconvery/telehealth/README.md

 ### Improvements
 #### Application improvements
-* For security, require the user to login before they can view and update client information
+* For security, secure the backend with OAuth and require the user to login before they can view client information
+* Connect it to a real database
+* Store client information encrypted at rest
+* Use SSL between frontend and backend
-* Generate a user friendly client number which is displayed on the frontend
+* Generate a user friendly client or patient number which is displayed on the frontend
 * Capture additional information about the client/patient such as:
   - Middle name
   - Email address